Tap here to get 5 Secrets to Stress Free Dinners

 • 2 teaspoons vanilla extract

-• 1 cup quick cooking or old fashioned
+• 1 cup quick cooking oats or old fashioned, see note 2 (89 grams)

 Instructions

-• Preheat your oven to 350 degrees.
-Spray a 9 by 13 inch pan with cooking spray and set aside.
+• Preheat your oven to 350 degrees Fahrenheit.
+Spray a 9 by 13 inch baking dish with cooking spray and set aside.

-• In a medium sized bowl, mix together the flour, baking soda, baking powder, and salt until fully combined.
+• In a medium sized bowl, whisk together the flour, baking soda, baking powder, and salt until fully combined.
 Set aside.

-• In a large bowl, beat together the butter, brown sugar and granulated sugar, until light and fluffy.
+• In a large bowl with a hand mixer (or in a stand mixer fit with the paddle attachment) beat together the butter, brown sugar and granulated sugar, until light and fluffy.
 About three minutes.
 Then proceed to beat in the peanut butter until fully combined.

 • Beat the eggs into the butter/sugar/peanut butter mixture, one at a time.
 Finally, beat in the vanilla.

-• Add in the flour mixture all at once (see note 2) mixing it in on a very low speed until you have no risk of flying flour and then up the speed just a little and mix in until the flour has just disappeared.
+• Add in the flour mixture all at once (see note 3) mixing it in on a very low speed until it just begins to combine and then up the speed just a little and mix in until the flour has just disappeared.

 • Finally, stir in the chocolate chips, M&Ms, and oats.